francescortiz/image/README.markdown

 ### TODO

-* Add support for named profiles.
+* Add support for named profiles in order to be able to access images without having a session (allow 3rd party image linking)

 ## Examples